 SMA is a genetic disease that affects the nerves in your muscles.
 It impairs the chemicals in nerves that help muscles work.
 A gene called the survival motor neuron 1, or SMN1, is missing or altered in people with SMA.
 In healthy people, the SMN1 gene produces the SMN protein.
 This protein is vital to the function of nerves that control muscles.
 Without the protein, nerve cells cannot work properly and die, which leads to severe muscle weakness.

 The SMN2 gene is a backup gene that can also produce some SMN protein.
 But the SMN2 gene cannot fully make up for the loss of the SMN1 gene.
 The number of SMN2 genes varies from person to person.
 People with more SMN2 genes usually have a less severe form of the disease.
 The severity of SMA ranges from mild muscle weakness to total paralysis and the need for support to breathe.

 Signs and Symptoms

 Muscle weakness is a hallmark feature of SMA.
-The muscle weakness is associated with other impairments, such as:
+This muscle weakness relates to other problems, such as:

 - Muscle wasting (atrophy).

-- Low muscle tone that makes the child’s body feel loose or “floppy” (hypotonia).
+- Low muscle tone (hypotonia).
+A child's body may feel loose or floppy.

-- Absent or markedly decreased deep tendon reflexes (eg, knee-jerk reflex).
+- Absent or noticeably decreased deep tendon reflexes (such as knee-jerk reflex).